Essential Fire Safety Measures

 - Air Conditioning/Mechanical Ventilation systems

-- Exit Doors, Paths of Egress and
+- Exit Doors, Paths of Travel

 - Passive Fire Elements